Michelle Legge

 By Michelle Legge • Head of Crypto Tax Education

-Updated Feb 7, 2024
+Updated Aug 30, 2024

 This article has been fact checked and reviewed as per our editorial policy.

-Can the IRS track crypto in 2024?
+Can the IRS Track Crypto in 2024?

 Wondering if your Bitcoin transactions are traceable by the IRS and whether the IRS can track crypto?
 You've come to the right place.
 In this guide, we're looking at whether cryptocurrencies can be tracked by the IRS, how the IRS tracks crypto, which crypto exchanges report to the IRS, which crypto exchanges don't report to the IRS, and more.